Discussion Notes

 Tips for Facilitating Recovery Workshop Groups

-The Recovery Workbook is designed to help people in six
+The Recovery Workbook is designed to help people in six areas:

 1. To become aware of the recovery process